 Nestled among the trees by Glen Lake, this secluded paradise is perfect for a family getaway to Lake George!
 Six Flags is only a short drive away, so you’ll easily be able to keep the kids entertained on their more energetic days.
 There’s a small dock at the end, so if you’re bringing a boat with you it’s a great casting off point for fishing trips.

-Dreamy Hotel in Lake George – The Inn at Erlowest
+The Inn at Erlowest | Dreamy Hotel in Lake George

 The Inn at Erlowest